datasnakes/OrthoEvolution/Docs/docs/source/index.rst

     import Datasnakes

-A short overview of the package can be found in the Datasnakes module.
+A `Tutorial <https://github.com/datasnakes/Datasnakes-Scripts/blob/master/Datasnakes/README.md>`__ of the package can be found in the Datasnakes module.

 For more advanced documentation see the README.md files in each of the sub-modules.

-A good place to start would be the Orthologs/Blast module for understanding the bioinformatics workflow.
+A good place to start would be the `Blast Readme <https://github.com/datasnakes/Datasnakes-Scripts/blob/master/Datasnakes/Orthologs/Blast/README.md>`__ module for understanding the bioinformatics workflow.

 Tests
 ------